 Y’all know I love and use my Homeright Finish max for 99% of all furniture projects.
 Heck I’ve even used it for walls, my front door, and even my birdbath.
 So, if you have a Finish Max, be sure to know that it’s not JUST for furniture redo’s, it's perfect for painted glass bottles and knick knacks.

-You may remember my repurposed drawer bookshelf from last month.
+You may remember my repurposed drawer bookshelf.
 I’ve been working really hard to stage my projects a little better.
 I knew that I wanted to stage that project with many white objects, most of them small trinkets.
 I hunted up a bunch of items from all my hiding places and took them outside to make them all match.